stephanemora/azure-docs.fr-fr/articles/virtual-machines/windows/convert-disk-storage.md

 $vmResource = Get-AzureRmResource -ResourceId $disk.ManagedBy

 # Stop and deallocate the VM before changing the storage type
-Stop-AzureRmVM -ResourceGroupName $vm.ResourceGroupName -Name $vm.Name -Force
+Stop-AzureRmVM -ResourceGroupName $vm.ResourceGroupName -Name $vmResource.Name -Force

-$vm = Get-AzureRmVM $vmResource.ResourceGroupName -Name $vmResource.ResourceName
+$vm = Get-AzureRmVM -ResourceGroupName $vmResource.ResourceGroupName -Name $vmResource.Name

 # Change the VM size to a size that supports premium storage
 # Skip this step if converting storage from premium to standard